 I’m thinking about having a Passionate Affair.
-I mention this to my husband after our Peak to Peak Whistler Experience.
+I mention this to my husband after our Peak 2 Peak Whistler Experience.

 “You don’t like rum,” he says.

 “Oh, right.”
-I look up at Blackcomb Mountain from the patio of the Fairmont Whistler.
-The sun is fading, casting shadows over the grass and scrub covered ski runs.
+I look up at Blackcomb Mountain from the patio of the Fairmont Whistler, an elegant chateau-style hotel that opened in 1989.
+The sun is fading, tossing shadows over the grass and scrub-covered ski runs.
 I go back to the cocktail menu.
 My second choice is a Super Sexy but I order a Moscow Mule instead.

 Because some days are Mule days and not Super Sexy.